-MAN 210 Introduction to Management & Ethics Thunder Online Course 3 hours
+Introduction to Management & Ethics 7 Thunder Online Course 7

 This course is a study of planning, organizing, staffing, leading, and controlling/evaluating with the presentation of principles for application to both for-profit and not-for-profit organizations.
 This is in coordination with an introduction to ethics and the concepts of effective oral and written communication with emphasis on functioning in small groups and organizational settings as well as interpersonal communication.